 A user will need to assemble the head, battery and clip to get the tracker in working condition.

 The tracker’s head contains a screen on which stats are recorded as a wearer engages in exercise or goes through routine activities across the day.
-The data recorded from a wearer’s activities is stored on an inbuilt memory and later transferred to the computer or mobile device that contains the synced app.
+The data recorded from a wearer’s activities are stored on an inbuilt memory and later transferred to the computer or mobile device that contains the synced app.

 The tracker display also shows time just as a normal watch would.
 A smiley face is also present on the display, changing according to how pleasing a user’s progress is.
 It stores performance data for seven days, and the totals of all distances for a period of 30 days.
 Users earn badges as they go through different levels of set goals.